1994 …2025

 Hsu-Ming Teo teaches creative writing and literature in the Department of Media, Communications, Creative Arts, Language, and Literature at Macquarie University, Sydney, Australia.

-Her academic publications include Desert Passions: Orientalism and Romance Novels (2012), and the edited books The Routledge Research Companion to Popular Romance Fiction (2020), The Popular Culture of Romantic Love in Australia (ASP 2017), and Cultural History in Australia (UNSW 2003).
-She has published a range of articles on the history of travel, Orientalism, imperialism, fiction, and popular culture.
-She is an associate editor of the Journal of Popular Romance Studies and an editorial board member of the Journal of Australian Studies.
+Her academic publications include Desert Passions: Orientalism and Romance Novels (2012), and the edited books Conflict and Colonialism in 21st Century Romantic Historical Fiction: Repairing the Past, Repurposing History (co-edited with Paloma Fresno-Calleja, Routledge 2024), The Routledge Research Companion to Popular Romance Fiction (co-edited with Jayashree Kamble and Eric Murphy Selinger, Routledge 2020), The Popular Culture of Romantic Love in Australia (ASP 2017), and Cultural History in Australia (UNSW 2003).
+She has published a range of articles on the historical romance, romantic love, Orientalism, imperialism, fiction, travel writing, and popular culture.
+She is an editorial board member of the Journal of Popular Romance Studies.

 Judging activities: Hsu-Ming served on the advisory panel of the Man Asian Literary Prize from 2007 to 2012 and judged the 2010 Man Asian Literary Prize.
-She judged the NSW Premier’s Literary Award in 2007, and the NSW Premier’s History Prize in 2013 and 2017.
-She judged The Australian/Vogel's Literary Award from 2020 to 2022.
+Her other judging activities include: the NSW Premier’s Literary Award in 2007; the NSW Premier’s History Prize in 2013, 2017, and 2023; The Australian/Vogel's Literary Award from 2020 to 2022; the Singapore Literature Prize in 2024, the Miles Franklin Literary Award in 2024.

 Research interests